 On-Boarding Conversations

 When booking me as a 1st AC, many producers would be happy to pay minimum wage.
 It’s on me to negotiate an industry-standard rate for myself.
-Normal people with normal jobs only have to ask for a raise every year or less.
+Normal people with normal jobs only have to ask for a raise…maybe once a year?
 We often do that daily.

 Don’t you just love those random unknown number texts that just say “HEY!
 Are you free on Tuesday?
 WE NEED AN AC!!”